whiteCrow77/Animation/Animation.md

 hope is a whisps of light that morphs to the needs of the ones that poses it *thoughts?*

+# The finale
+the minimal aesthetic recedes to reveal a fully detailed view of the scene

 # Process
 ## Nadža